hgploutz/coding-dojo-bootcamp-repo/.ipynb_checkpoints/README-checkpoint.md

 Our SHAP dot chart tells us a few things.
 First, the price tag (Item_MRP) of an item can really change our sales predictions for a single item.
 The more expensive the item, the bigger its influence on the prediction.
 Second, whether an outlet is a Grocery Store also makes a big difference.
 But in this case, being less of a 'Grocery Store' type seems to change our predictions more.

 Lastly, if an outlet is a 'Supermarket Type 3', this too can shake things up.
 Again, being more of a 'Supermarket Type 3' tends to alter our sales predictions more.

-Remember, these factors don't always matter this much for every prediction, just the particular ones we looked at.
+## High MRP & High Visibility Analysis

+- The reason I chose High MRP is because it seems to be very impactful on the data and I wanted to explore it more.
+The more an item MRP is, theoretically, the lower the food sales could be depending on the situation.
+Like, if there is a store with the average cost of bread is 2 dollars, but there is a bread that costs 15 dollars, could that be lowering the food sales?
+I wanted to explore that thought more

+- The reason I chose High Visibility is it seems like a fairly straightforward thought - if the item is easier to see, then it should be driving up sales right?

 ### High MRP Insight
 **Shap Force Plot**